UK-Export-Finance/dtfs2/utils/README.md

 command.

-Please make sure your SQL_DB_HOST env var in the utils folder is correct for where you are running the command.
+Please make sure your `SQL_DB_HOST` env var in the `utils` folder is correct for where you are running the command.
 If you are running the command from outside the docker container locally this will need to be `localhost`, but if you are running from inside the docker container then it should be `dtfs-sql`.

 This script will delete all current data in the SQL db, replacing it with fresh data.

-If you wish to wipe all data from the SQL database and not replace it, please see the `npm run db:reset` command which can be run from `libs/common` which is explained in more detail in [the SQL db documentation](../doc/sql-db.md).
+If you wish to wipe all data from the SQL database and not replace it,please see the `npm run db:reset` command which can be run from `libs/common` which is explained in more detail in [the SQL db documentation](../doc/sql-db.md).

 ### Create Keying Sheet TFM Facilities